mst1g15/MICE-comparison/README.md

 ## Results

-Plot displaying results from the simulation studies are provided in the results folders
+Plots displaying results from the simulation studies are provided in the results folders:

+- Results_summarised contains plots presented in the main text of the paper and Supplementary File 2.

+- Results_Single_Covariate and Results_Interactions contains plots with detailed results.

 Please contact Mia.Tackney@mrc-bsu.cam.ac.uk for any queries/comments.